elainewzp/elainewzp.github.io/doc/[A]-GUIDEX-AI-Ski-Coach/index.md

 ### **Results**
-- Successfully launched the first AI-based snowboard edge-switching guidance product with 70% model accuracy.
+>- Successfully launched the first AI-based snowboard edge-switching guidance product with 70% model accuracy.<br><br>

-- Reduced user effort in motion comprehension by 90% and shortened learning cycles by 1–2 weeks.
+>- Reduced user effort in motion comprehension by 90% and shortened learning cycles by 1–2 weeks.<br><br>

-- Pioneered a low-cost AI virtual coaching model, setting a new benchmark for scalable sports technology applications.
+>- Pioneered a low-cost AI virtual coaching model, setting a new benchmark for scalable sports technology applications.